Samaya Nissanke: Public engagement

 Nissanke is a popular science communicator and has been interviewed by Scientific American, New Scientist, Nature, Vox Media, BBC Radio 4, BBC World Service and Die Zeit.
 She represented the Virgo Collaboration at the European Southern Observatory press conference in 2017, for the announcement of a merger of neutron stars.
-Before the detection of gravitational waves, Nissanke joined composer Arthur Jeffes at the Mashmallow Laser Feast to create a piece of music about merging neutron stars and black holes billions of years ago.
+Before the detection of gravitational waves, Nissanke joined composer Arthur Jeffes at the Marshmallow Laser Feast to create a piece of music about merging neutron stars and black holes billions of years ago.

 Awards and honours

 As part of the LIGO Scientific and Virgo Collaborations, Nissanke was awarded the Special Breakthrough Prize in Fundamental Physics (2016) and the Gruber Prize in Cosmology (2016).
 In 2019, it was announced that Nissanke would receive the 2020 New Horizons in Physics Prize with Jo Dunkley and Kendrick Smith from the Breakthrough Prize Foundation.
 In 2021 Nissanke received a Suffrage Science award, nominated by Amina Helmi.
+In 2023, she was awarded the 2024 Jacques Solvay Chair in Physics and the distinguished Helmholtz chair.
+In 2024, the American Astronomical Society’s High Energy Astrophysics Division awarded Nissanke with its 2024 mid-career prize.